samroman3/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+loop two has a repeat and will execute a single pass before evaluating the condition.
+They will have the same output.
 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+``break and continue are used in nested if statements to tell the computer whether to break or continue the loop if a condition is met.

 ***
 ## Question 17